 Setting the Mood – Take Armani as an example.
 The well-known font in their logo elicits luxury and elegance.
 Without even looking at the clothes, you can already have a sense of what the brand is about.
 The unique font that the brand uses in the logo sets the mood for consumers even before the product purchase.

 Many luxury brands use the same font.
-Large and dynamic imagery coupled with perfectly geometric fonts elicits elegance and luxury and couture.
-Contemporary, classic, and distinctive at the same time.
+Large and dynamic imagery coupled with perfectly geometric fonts elicits elegance, luxury and couture.
+Contemporary, classic, and distinctive at the same time, these are the best fonts for website design in this niche.

-Visual Hierarchy – A good website hierarchy captures one’s attention at the right moment on your site, and fonts help determine your hierarchy through their size, style, color, and placement.
+Visual Hierarchy – A good website hierarchy captures one’s attention at the right moment on your site, and the best fonts are those that help determine your hierarchy through their size, style, color, and placement.
 Our eyes notice the dominant element of a design first, and the boldest font on your site will help you convey the most important message.

 Better Readability – When you choose your fonts, you need to make sure that they improve your content’s legibility and authenticity.